In This Article

 - ½ tsp table salt

-- In a large bowl, whisk together: both flours, flax, baking powder, baking soda, nutmeg, cloves, cinnamon, ginger, and salt.
-Whisk together to fully incorporate.
+- In a large bowl, whisk together both flours, ground flax, baking powder, baking soda, nutmeg, cloves, cinnamon, ginger, and salt until fully incorporated.

 - Fold together the wet and dry ingredients until incorporated, but do not overmix.
 A bit of lumpiness is good.
 Batter will be thick.

-- Once first side is golden brown, flip it over with a very large spatula.
+- Once first side is golden brown, flip pancakes over with a very large spatula.
 It helps to keep pan greased and not let it get overly hot, or cakes will brown too quickly.
+Serve with desired toppings.

 Nutrition (per serving)